Blog

 While Semrush is feature-rich, some users may find the interface cluttered and reporting less flexible than expected.

-For teams focused only on SEO, it might feel like more than you need.
+For teams focused only on SEO, it may be more than you need.

 Key Features